gbeckers/Darr/README.rst

 `blog of Cyrille Rossant`_, which is in line with my own experiences.

-In addition to saving and reading data in a simple and durable format, DiskArray enables you to accesses the disk-based data in a memory-mapped way.
+In addition to saving and reading data in a simple and durable format, dArray enables you to accesses the disk-based data in a memory-mapped way.
 Data arrays can thus be very large, larger than available RAM memory, and access is fast and efficient, based on `NumPy indexing`_.

-In terms of usage from a python environment , DiskArray is very similar to using a NumPy memory-mapped `.npy`_ file.
+In terms of usage from a python environment , dArray is very similar to using a NumPy memory-mapped `.npy`_ file.
 The only differences are that the binary data and header info are split over different files to make the data more easily readable by other tools, that data can easily be appended,